Arizona vs. West Virginia Predictions & Picks - Women's NCAA Tournament First Round

 Arizona Schedule Analysis

-- The Wildcats' best victory this season came against the Utah Utes, a squad ranked inside the AP's Top 25 (No. 8).
-The Wildcats took home the 82-72 win at home on February 17.
+- Against the No. 8 Utah Utes on February 17, the Wildcats notched their signature win of the season, an 82-72 home victory.

-- The Wildcats have five Quadrant 1 wins, tied for the 27th-most in the country.
-But they also have eight Quadrant 1 losses, tied for the 45th-most.
+- The Wildcats have tied for the 27th-most Quadrant 1 wins in the nation (five), but also have tied for the 45th-most Quadrant 1 defeats (eight).

-- The Wildcats have tied for the 43rd-most Quadrant 3 wins in the country (seven).
+- The Wildcats have seven wins over Quadrant 3 opponents, tied for the 43rd-most in Division 1.

 Arizona 2022-23 Best Wins